DavidMusuroi/Battleship/README.md

-# Battleship
+### Battleship

-Python 101 Project
+This is the Python 101 Project me and my partner chose to do in order to complete our Hackademy Course.
+Enjoy!